All Episodes

 They seem to be all on board.

-Uh no, the Republicans, no, they're no, no, we're not.
+No, the Republicans, no, no, no, we're not.

 There's no blowback from the Republicans here.

-They think this is as mind-boggling and convoluted.
+They think, this is mind-boggling and convoluted.

-They really believe that if they publicly say there isn't going to be a government shutdown, that the American people will love them even more and will respect them and will think of them not as confrontational or argumentative or partisan or what have you.
+They really believe that if they publicly say there is going to be a government shutdown, that the American people will love them even more and will respect them and will think of them not as confrontational or argumentative or partisan or what have you.

-There is no way that and the White House is up there chortling now.
+And the White House is up there chortling now.

 Well, hey, you know what?